aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 * Apache Maven 3.6.2+
 * An Amazon AWS account
 * AWS CLI
-* docker
+* Docker

-## So Lets get started
+So lets get started.

 ## Creating the Maven Deployment Project

-First we are going to create a basic quarkus lambda app using the maven archetype
+First, we are going to create a basic Quarkus Lambda app using the Maven archetype.

-These steps are taken from the [quarkus lambda guide](https://quarkus.io/guides/amazon-lambda#creating-the-maven-deployment-project)
+These steps are taken from the [Quarkus Lambda guide](https://quarkus.io/guides/amazon-lambda#creating-the-maven-deployment-project).

 ```bash
 mvn archetype:generate \